January 13-17, 2019

 Deeper Dive: MOD Opportunities and Obstacles

-Robert Sheehan, United States Department of Transportation; Christina Gikakis, Federal Transit Administration; Carol Schweiger, Schweiger Consulting LLC; Jean Ruestman, Michigan Department of Transportation; Adam Cohen, University of California, Berkeley; Alexandra Cohen, Foursquare Integrated Transportation Planning; Daniel Baxter, Stantec Consulting Services, Inc.; Balaji Yelchuru, Audi; Gustave Cordahi, Booz Allen Hamilton, Inc.; Prachi Vakharia, Steer Davies and Gleave, Inc.; Sharon Feigon, Shared-Use Mobility Center; Jana Sochor, Chalmers University of Technology; Allen Greenberg, Federal Highway Administration (FHWA); Christopher Pangilinan, TransitCenter, Inc.
+Robert Sheehan, Federal Highway Administration (FHWA); Christina Gikakis, Office of the Assistant Secretary for Research and Technology (OST-R); Carol Schweiger, Schweiger Consulting LLC; Jean Ruestman, Michigan Department of Transportation; Adam Cohen, University of California, Berkeley; Alexandra Cohen, Foursquare Integrated Transportation Planning; Daniel Baxter, Stantec Consulting Services, Inc.; Balaji Yelchuru, Audi of America; Gustave Cordahi, Booz Allen Hamilton, Inc.; Prachi Vakharia, Steer; Sharon Feigon, Shared-Use Mobility Center; Jana Sochor, Chalmers University of Technology; Allen Greenberg, Federal Highway Administration (FHWA); Christopher Pangilinan, TransitCenter, Inc.

 Breakouts will include facilitated discussions on opportunities and obstacles.
 Each breakout group will have a guided protocol to foster a lively discussion on opportunities and challenges from both the public and private sector perspective in each focus area: